Trump threatens funding after Michigan absentee ballot move

 Michigan's Secretary of State Jocelyn Benson, a Democrat, announced the mailing Tuesday as part of the state’s efforts to confront voters' concerns about the pandemic.
 Benson says the money came from $11.2 million it received from the federal government for elections.

+Benson tweeted to Trump that her Republican counterparts in several states had also mailed ballot applications.

+‘Hi!
+I also have a name, it’s Jocelyn Benson.
+And we sent applications, not ballots.
+Just like my GOP colleagues in Iowa, Georgia, Nebraska and West Virginia,'" she tweeted.

-Republicans in the state's GOP-led Legislature criticized the mailing Tuesday, saying local clerks traditionally have handled absentee ballot requests.
+Republicans in Michigan's GOP-led Legislature criticized the mailing Tuesday, saying local clerks traditionally have handled absentee ballot requests.

 Normally in Michigan, it is up to voters to ask their local clerk for an absentee ballot.